Dolioz/hrpgext/README.md

 - Coloring uncommen chests and lockpicks correctly in log
 - Coloring rare chests and lockpicks correctly in log and in globals
 - Coloring epic and legendary chests correctly in globals
+- Coloring epic and legendary upgrade stones from rift reward chests correctly in globals

 ## Toggleable UI Improvements